 • E-mail the Office of Admissions at firstname.lastname@example.org.

 Directions, hotel accommodations, and maps of local attractions are available for visitors who are not familiar with the area.

 Two campuses—one great experience

-The Worcester Campus is situated in the Elm Park neighborhood of Worcester—New England’s second-largest urban center, with a population of approximately 180,000.
-With its quiet tree-lined streets and historic Victorian-style homes, the Worcester Campus is only a short walk from the downtown business district.
+Worcester campus: Situated in the Elm Park neighborhood of Worcester—New England’s second-largest urban center, with a population of approximately 180,000—its quiet, tree-lined streets and Victorian-style homes make for a quaint yet urban residential experience.
+The Worcester campus is only a short walk to the downtown business district.

-The Leicester Campus is situated in a quintessential New England country town, adjacent to a historic village green.
-This rural setting provides space for Becker’s Division III athletic team facilities and the animal studies programs.
+Leicester campus: Situated in a quintessential New England country town and adjacent to the historical village green, the Leicester campus provides a rural setting for Becker’s Division III athletic teams and the Animal Studies program students.

 Close-knit family atmosphere

-Our students like to think of Becker College as their home away from home.
-It’s a place where professors know you by name and care that you achieve your best, and where you’ll easily make friends.
-Becker is a warm, safe, caring, and considerate community that makes it easy to relax and be yourself.
+Becker’s students like to think of the College as their “home away from home.”
+It’s a place where professors know them by name and care that they achieve their best.
+It’s an easy place to make friends.
+Becker is a warm, safe, caring, and considerate community where students can relax and be themselves.

 • Founded: 1784